kosarekn/HDS-Foundations_of_Data_Science/Week_4/Lecture_Notes/Lecture_4_Introduction_2_Bash_Scripting.md

 5) cp

-The `cp` command is usedt o copy files from one directory to another.
+The `cp` command is used to copy files from one directory to another.
 To test out this command, let's go into a text editor and make a text file containing a bit of our own data.
 I've added a .txt file to my Desktop called "test.txt".
 In this file I've just added a sentence.
 Now I can use the `cp` command to copy this file from my Desktop to my Documents I can implement the following command:

 ```bash
 cp /Users/noellekosarek/Desktop/test.txt /Users/noellekosarek/Documents/test2.txt